suragch/mongol-library/README.md

 * MONGOLIAN LETTER I, third medial form.
 This is undefined in Unicode 10.0.
 In this library it is being used the same way that the Menksoft fonts use it, that is, as a single long tooth medial I. This decision was made to support the correct rendering of existing Mongolian text files.
 The `I + FVS2` coding is used in the Menksoft IME to override the context and render a single tooth I in words like NAIMA (eight).
 There is another solution for input, and that is to use `A + ZWJ + I`.
 However, that does not solve the problem of rendering existing text.
 This library's Keyboard IMEs now use the `I + FVS2` rather than `ZWJ + I` encoding.
 Note that this will cause [incorrect rendering with other fonts](https://r12a.github.io/mongolian-variants/#char1822), many of which use `I + FVS2` to specify a double long-tooth I.

+Todo Script is now supported and rendering is handled completely by the font.

 ###### Other issues

 The Unicode standard does not specify how diphthongs should be encoded (or whether diphthongs exist at all in written Mongolian).
 For example, the AI of SAIN is sometimes encoded as AI (`\u1820\u1821`) and sometimes encoded as AYI (`\u1820\u1836\u1821`).
 For this reason, both of these encodings are supported.
 However, this creates a problem for rendering the AI of NAIMA (eight).
 The solution this library takes for the NAIMA problem was discussed above in MONGOLIAN LETTER I.